cstoquer/pixelbox/README.md

  - `music('bgm');` play the bgm.mp3 file in loop.
 If another music is already playing, it will fade in and out to the new music.
 If no soundId is provided, the music stops.

  [AudioManager](https://github.com/Wizcorp/AudioManager) is the module that handle audio loading and playback.
 You have access to its instance on `audioManager`.

 ### Utility functions

- - `clip(value, min, max)` clip a value between min and max
+ - `clamp(value, min, max)` clip a value between min and max
  - `chr$(n)` return a character from code `n`.
  - `random(n)` return a random **integer** between 0 and n
  - `inherits(Child, Parent)` make class *Child* inherits from class *Parent*